Schneewittchen (opera)

 Schneewittchen (Snow White) is an opera by Heinz Holliger.
 He wrote the libretto based on a poetic text by Robert Walser in iambic trimeter.
 The opera received its première on 17 October 1998 at the Zurich Opera House which had commissioned the work.
-The work is a psychoanalytical reworking of the fairy tale, analysing the complex relationships between the roles.
+The work is a psychoanalytical reworking of the fairy tale of "Snow White", analysing the complex relationships between the roles.
 It is not a children's opera.